Securing Bitvise SSH Server

 Limiting directory access

 By default, Bitvise SSH Server permits each user to access any and all parts of the filesystem that Windows filesystem permissions allow them access to.
 Frequently, you want to limit users to be able to access only a particular directory.
-Note, however, that it is only secure to impose such restrictions if you have also followed instructions above and disabled access to port forwarding, exec requests, and the terminal shell.
+Note, however, that it is only secure to impose such restrictions if you have also followed instructions above and disabled access to port forwarding and shell access.

 You can configure multiple mount points in this way, permitting the user to access a selected number of server directories.
-You can also use the Read-only mount checkbox to allow the user to only read, but not write to, files in a particular directory.
+You can also use mount point permission settings to allow the user to only read, but not write to, files in a particular directory.

 Ensuring strong authentication